 Paul currently serves as a nationally board certified chaplain at the VA Healthcare System of Pittsburgh.
 He is endorsed for ministry through his ordination as a priest in the Syro-Chaldean Church of North America.
-Paul served for seven years as a U.S. Army Chaplain, and is a combat veteran of the Iraq War.
-He is now an activist with the Veterans For Peace and the Thomas Merton Center’s Anti-War Committee working towards ending war and violence as a solution to conflict.
+Paul served in the military for thirteen years (seven as a U.S. Army Chaplain), and is a combat veteran of the Iraq War.
+He now volunteers his time with Veterans For Peace, Christian Network for Liberation and Equality, and other progressive groups, working towards ending war and violence as a solution to conflict.

 A graduate of Nyack College (BS, Organizational Management & Church Studies), he has also earned a Masters in Intercultural Studies from the Alliance Theological Seminary, completed his coursework for a Masters in Catholic Theology from Duquesne University, and earned a Doctor of Ministry in Ministry Management from the Graduate Theological Foundation.

 Paul regularly serves as a seminar speaker, workshop facilitator, and as an adjunct professor.
 He also coaches individuals who desire help in achieving God’s call on their lives.
-His passion is helping individuals and ministries radically follow Jesus.
-In addition to being a peace activist, he is also involved in the study and an evolving practice of Christian anarchism.
+His passion is helping individuals and ministries radically follow Jesus’s revolutionary call.

 He and his wife Martha have three children.
 They live in Pittsburgh, PA.